After a two-year break, Vienna Comic Con returned in full in 2022: a tale of (happy) tears as I encountered witches, kings, Vikings…and baby Yoda.

 A place where you bump into someone and turn to apologise, finding yourself faced by Thor or Commander Shephard (both of whom will happily pose for a photo).

-You may find understandable grumbles at a queue (especially at the long lines to get in on the Saturday) or at a crowded alley between stalls in an exhibitor area.
+You may find understandable grumbles at a queue or crowded alley between stalls in an exhibitor area.
 But that’s about as far as the Dark Side goes at such a convention.

 I witnessed, for example, holders of expensive VIP tickets giving way to day ticket holders in autograph queues.
 And no sign of the toxic fandom you sometimes find online.
 Just a huge crowd of people having respectful fun.